Against throwaway culture

 Our design is created to last.
 We want to attract people with unique visual appeal, unparalleled quality, and extraordinary attention to detail.
 We want to make sure our products are never thrown away.

 Our target: Our target is that the majority of our net sales comes from circular products and services by 2030.
-In Q2 2023, approximately 8% of our net sales were generated from circular products and services.
+At the end of 2023, 14% of the Group’s net sales were generated from circular products and services.

 Circular economy